jay-deshmukh/react-with-firebase/README.md

-# Sample Movies App For turtle.ai Challenge
+# POC :: React With Firebase

+## Overview

+- Make a filterable table that displays movie results from movies.json.
+- Use firebase to power the commenting backend.

-# How to run the code
+## How to run the code

 - Step1 `npm install`
 - Step2 `npm start`

-# Explanation of architecture
+## Explanation of architecture

 ![Architecture Diagram](./Images/arc.jpg)

-# If you had more time, what would you like to improve?
+## Possible Improvements

 - Use DataTables like `https://react-table.js.org/#/story/readme` for Paginaltion and Performance (Lazy Loading)
-- Did not use the table library in this project
+- Can use the table library in this project
 - If the scope of project is big and there would be a lot of flow of state, would implement redux
 - Write test cases that covers more scenarios

-# To Run Tests
+## To Run Tests

 - `npm run test` to run the App test press `a` to run all tests

 ```
 Notes :
-- Used JSON file as there was `CORS` error from the `https://tender-mclean-00a2bd.netlify.com/web/movies.json`
-- Could have used datatables or added pagination did not do because it was an evaluation task .
+- Can use datatables or added pagination did not do because it was an evaluation task .
-- api should support pagination for better performace
+- Api should support pagination for better performace